wp-plugins/wp-e-commerce-predictive-search/readme.txt

 == Upgrade Notice ==

+= 2.1.0 =
+Upgrade now for full a3rev Plugin Framework compatibility with WordPress version 3.8.0 and backwards.
+New admin interface full mobile and tablet responsive display.

 = 2.0.9 =
 Upgrade your plugin now to the a3rev plugin framework with app style admin interface.